Changing the narrative through content velocity

 “Our followers and industry in Australia send us hundreds of photos every day via tagging @australia or by using #SeeAustralia,” said Jesse Desjardins, head of social at Tourism Australia, in an interview with Skift.
 The results have been astounding.
 In an analysis from last year by Skift, of the 200 most popular travel photos on Instagram, 197 of them came from Tourism Australia.

 Organizations that have changed the narrative through content velocity

-NCMEC: For more than 34 years, the has been working to find missing children and reunite them with their families.
+NCMEC: For more than 34 years, the National Center for Missing & Exploited Children has been working to find missing children and reunite them with their families.
 In the beginning, that meant a call center, flyers and posters, and milk cartons.
 Today, the organization uses advanced digital technologies, including a host of Adobe products, to disseminate information to the public, work with law enforcement on forensic image analysis, and produce educational materials.

 Launching its website on AEM combined with their social campaign (@MissingKids @AMBERAlert), NCMEC improved engagement with visitors, whether they want to support families, donate money, or volunteer.
 With insights from Adobe Analytics, the organization engineered a 218 percent increase in traffic to its fundraising pages and increased web donations by 40 percent.
 It also expanded public awareness, boosting page views by 48 percent and reducing bounce rates by 88 percent.